cedricbahirwe/SwiftByte/README.md

 # SwiftByte

-### An app using `ChatGPT` to explain various topics and concepts related to iOS Development.
+### An app built with `ChatGPT` api and `Firebase` to explain various topics and concepts related to iOS Development.
 <!-- Download it on [AppStore](https://apps.apple.com/ke/app/dial-it/id1591756747). -->